djplaner/memex/docs/sense/Teaching/Mathematics/mathematical-mindsets.md

 Boaler, J. (2015).
 Mathematical Mindsets: Unleashing Students’ Potential Through Creative Math, Inspiring Messages and Innovative Teaching.
 John Wiley & Sons, Incorporated.

-> this books is about the creation of _mathematical mindsets_ through a new kind of teaching and parenting that is, at its heart, about growth, innovation, creativity, and the fulfillment of mathematics potential.

 ## Chapter list